 A Sociology for Women

-“A sociology for women would offer a knowledge of the social organisation & determinations of the properties & events of our directly experienced world.”
+“A sociology for women would offer a knowledge of the social organisation and determinations of the properties and events of our directly experienced world.”

 Smith helped pioneer feminist standpoint theory.
 She was writing at a time when sociology was dominated by positivist methods.
 Positivism describes the belief that sociology should mimic the scientific practices of the natural sciences.
 Central to this was the idea of objectivity as defined by detachment from the groups we studied.